- British Midland B737 Flight 92 at Kegworth

 Inappropriate Crew Response to Malfunctions

-British Midlands flight 92 experienced a failure condition which should not have resulted in a catastrophic outcome.
+British Midland Airways Flight 92 experienced a failure condition which should not have resulted in a catastrophic outcome.
 The fan blade failure, while resulting in substantial engine damage, did not pose a structural or controllability threat to the airplane.
 However, the inappropriate response by the flight crew, in shutting down the healthy engine, placed the aircraft in a hazardous condition which was not recognized until it was too late to restart the engine.
 The circumstances of a benign, or low-hazard condition, followed by an inappropriate crew response has led to a number of accidents.
 Faulty landing gear indicator lights, tire failures during takeoff, misleading avionics indications, sudden in-flight upset encounters, and other singular events have, when accompanied by an inappropriate flight crew response, occasionally resulted in a catastrophic outcome.

 Specifically, in the area of inappropriate crew responses to propulsion malfunctions (such as occurred on flight 92) a 1993 Aerospace Industries Association (AIA) report noted that, as of the report date, a “substantial number of incidents and accidents had occurred with similar links in the causal chain.”
 The report cited that approximately three accidents per year worldwide were a result of inappropriate crew responses to propulsion malfunctions.